Easy integration of YouTube and Vimeo videos into TYPO3 pages

 • Channel Videos - api.vimeo.com/channels/{channel_id}/videos

-sg_vimeo uses field filtering to requests only the fields that are needed.
+sg_vimeo uses field filtering to request only the fields that are needed.

 Caching behaviour